 Firewall will prompt me to see if I allow incoming connections to squid.
 Say “allow.”

-The IP address or host name of your Mac box at the port 3128 will be available as a proxy server now.
+The IP address or hostname of your Mac box at the port 3128 will be available as a proxy server now.

 Launch Squid on Startup with launchd